 International students who are requesting a reduced course load due to medical reasons and who want to remain in the United States for medical treatment must provide to SFBC&TS a letter from a licensed Medical Doctor, a Doctor of Osteopathy, or a licensed clinical Psychologist recommending such leave for a specific semester.
-In addition, the doctor/psychologist's note must specify whether the student may remain in the United States to receive treatment or should return to the student's home country.
+In addition, the doctor/psychologist's note must 55 specify whether the student may remain in the United States to receive treatment or should return to the student's home country.

 International students may be eligible to request a reduced course load due to medical reasons for up to two full semesters (up to a total of 12 months); however, students must obtain approval for reduced course load each subsequent semester along with submitting updated documentation.
 If a student withdraws from classes without obtaining approval from the Office of Student Life and the Academic Department, they will be considered out of status leading to termination of their I-20.
 The 12-month aggregate maximum includes all reduced course load approved for medical reasons.
-There will be a \$100.00 per month maintenance fee for international students on LOA.
+There will be a \$750.00 per semester maintenance fee for the first Medical Leave of Absence and \$1,250.00 per semester for the second Medical Leave of absence for the international students.